User Authentication with Out-of-Band SMS

 }

-• Complete the policy attribute with the desired out-of-band SMS policy.
+• Complete the policy attribute with the required out-of-band SMS policy

-• The owner attribute is pointing to the internal ID of the user.
+• The owner attribute points to the internal ID of the user

-• The activationCode attribute is mandatory when using AT_OOBSMS policy.
-It can be an alphanumeric or numeric string.
-For the other policies, it can be set to false.
+• The activationCode attribute is optional and it can be an alphanumeric or numeric string

 "urn:hid:scim:api:idp:2.0:Action": {